 If you drink alcohol, talk with your doctor about how much alcohol, if any, may be safe to consume with Aristada.

-It’s not known if Aristada is safe to use during pregnancy.
-There hasn’t been enough research in humans to determine if the drug is safe to receive while pregnant.
+It is unknown whether Aristada is safe to use during pregnancy.
+There hasn’t been enough research in humans to determine whether the drug is safe to receive while pregnant.

 Antipsychotic drugs, such as Aristada, have not been shown to increase the risk of congenital anomalies (commonly known as birth defects).
 The drugs also have not shown an increased risk of pregnancy loss when taken during pregnancy.

-However, using antipsychotic drugs in the third trimester (months 8 to 9) of pregnancy may cause withdrawal symptoms in newborns.
-(Withdrawal symptoms may occur when your body suddenly stops receiving a drug that it’s dependent on.)
-Symptoms of withdrawal in newborns may include tremors, trouble breathing, and agitation (very irritable or fussy).
+However, using antipsychotic drugs in the third trimester of pregnancy may cause withdrawal symptoms in newborns.
+(Withdrawal symptoms may occur when your body suddenly stops receiving a drug that it’s dependent on.
+Dependence occurs when the body needs a drug in order to function as usual.)
+Symptoms of withdrawal in newborns may include tremors, difficulty breathing, and agitation (very irritable or fussy).

-Aristada passes into breast milk, but it’s not known what affect this has on a breastfed child.
+Aristada passes into breast milk, but it is unknown what effect this has on a child who’s breastfed.
 If you’re breastfeeding or planning to breastfeed, talk with your doctor.
 They can recommend safe and healthy ways to feed your child.

 When side effects happen with Aristada, they tend to be mild.
 However, in rare cases, the drug can cause serious side effects.
 Talk with your doctor if you develop side effects that are severe or bothersome.